Simscape HDL Workflow Advisor Tips and Guidelines

 What is Number of Solver Iterations?

-In the Generate implementation model task, you can specify the Number of solver iterations.
+On the Solver Configuration block, you can specify a custom value for the number of solver iterations in Nonlinear iterations text box when you select the Use fixed-cost runtime consistency iterations check box.
 The number of solver iterations refer to the number of times the state-space model is executed per mode.
 The Simscape HDL Workflow Advisor generates the number of iterations that are required for executing the state-space model, automatically.

 For each mode in the physical system, the switched linear workflow arrives at a state-space representation.
 The solver method is iterative and performs multiple computations to determine the correct mode for the next time step.
 After a certain number of iterations, the output value from the next time step becomes the same as the value from the previous time step.
 This consistency in the output value indicates the correct number of solver iterations.